dbt-opiner/dbt-opiner/README.md

   # Empty defaults to true.

 opinions_config: # Extra config for opinions.
 Check the opinions documentation for more info.
-  ignore_opinions: # To ignore some opinions list the opinion codes.
+  ignore_opinions: "O001" # To ignore some opinions list the opinion codes.
 Optional.
-    - O001
   ignore_files:
     # The opinion is ignored in all the files that match the regex.
     # Use the opinion code as key and a regex as value.
     - O002: ".*/models/dimensions/.*"
   extra_opinions_config:
-    O002_keywords:
+    O002:
+      keywords:
       - summary
       - granularity
   custom_opinions: # To set custom opinions.
 Optional.